awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

 If you have deleted your default VPC, find the identifier of the VPC that you want to use and replace the first block of code with this: `export VPC_ID="vpc-id"` where *vpc-id* is the identifier of your VPC.
 {{% /notice %}}

-1. **Subnet**: Run the following commands to retrieve your default VPC and then its subnets.
+1. **Gathering Subnet information**: Run the following commands to retrieve your default VPC and then its subnets.
     To learn more about these APIs, see [describe vpcs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpcs.html) and [describe subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html).

     ```bash
     export VPC_ID=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true | jq -r '.Vpcs[0].VpcId')
-    ```

-    ```bash
     export SUBNETS=$(aws ec2 describe-subnets --filters Name=vpc-id,Values="${VPC_ID}")
     export SUBNET_1=$((echo $SUBNETS) | jq -r '.Subnets[0].SubnetId')
     export SUBNET_2=$((echo $SUBNETS) | jq -r '.Subnets[1].SubnetId')
     export SUBNET_3=$((echo $SUBNETS) | jq -r '.Subnets[2].SubnetId')
     ```

-2. **AMI ID**: To retrieve a valid AMI identifier you can perform the following call.
+2. **Gathering the AMI ID**: To retrieve a valid AMI identifier you can perform the following call.
 It will store the first returned AMI identifier based on some filters.
     You can modify those filters as described in [describe images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html).

     ```bash
     export AMI_ID=$(aws ec2 describe-images --region "${AWS_REGION}" --filters Name=owner-alias,Values=amazon Name=architecture,Values=x86_64 Name=name,Values=amzn2-ami-hvm* | jq -r '.Images[0].ImageId')
     ```

-3. **Instance type**: Now you have to specify an instance type that is compatible with the chosen AMI.
+3. **Setting up the instance type**: Now you have to specify an instance type that is compatible with the chosen AMI.
 For more information, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html).